-Spring Boot Starter Integration (version 2.2.2 and above)
+Spring Boot Starter Integration (2.2.2 and Later)

 DefaultMQProducer producer = new DefaultMQProducer(namespace, groupName,